liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 +$$$

-**Note:** To access Knowledge Base Admin, a role must have the permission *Knowledge Base* &rarr; *Access in Site Administration*.
-To add or act on articles, folders, or suggestions, the site administrator must grant the appropriate permissions using the Permissions window in Knowledge Base Admin.
+**Note:** To access Knowledge Base in Site Administration, a role must have the permission *Knowledge Base* &rarr; *Access in Site Administration*.
+To add or act on articles, folders, or suggestions, the site administrator must grant the appropriate permissions using the Permissions window in Knowledge Base.

 $$$